Mal Bellairs

 Mal Bellairs (born November 9, 1919 – July 12, 2010) was a well-known Chicago-area radio and television personality during the second half of the 20th century.
 He was named a National Radio Hall of Fame Regional Pioneer by the Illinois Broadcasters Association.

 Early Days

 Mal was born in Cheyenne, Wyoming in 1919, the only son of Keith Bellairs and Gertrude Sackett of Telluride, Colorado.
 In his teen years he was raised on the ranch of his uncle Thorwald Sackett in Colorado.
 He recounted being enthralled by the wonder of radio on a visit to Denver as a boy.
-He also recounts a family trip to Chicago to attend the worlds fair in 1933.
+He also recounts a family trip to Chicago to attend the 1933 Worlds Fair.

 Radio History

 Mal's career in radio began at WCFL (AM) in Chicago in 1947.
 He left WCFL to do freelance radio and television in the Chicago market.

 Mal then spent most of the 1950s and 1960s at WBBM (AM) radio in Chicago Illinois.
 His history with WBBM is recounted in an oral history interview from 1987.
 Mal's contributions to WBBM were highlighted in a subsequent history of that radio station, WBBM Radio Yesterday & Today.

 In 1969 Mal and his wife Jo purchased WCLR radio in Crystal Lake, Illinois and changed the call letters to WIVS.
 They later purchased an FM station in Woodstock, Illinois and used the call letters WXRD.
 Subsequently, WIVS became WAIT (AM).

 The Chicago Tribune reported on Mal's "semi-retirement" in 1992.
 The article quotes Chuck Schaden, Chicago radio history buff and host of ``Golden Age of Radio`` programs on WBBM-AM and WNIB-FM 97.1 saying "Mal Bellairs was, and still is, as far as I`m concerned, a giant in Chicago broadcasting."